2026 Games Awards

 For many years, the award was presented live at the Frankfurt Book Fair.

-Since 2020, the award ceremony has taken place on KiKA in the "Team Timster" program.
-Media partners include KiKA, ZDF, Deutschlandfunk Kultur and Dein SPIEGEL.
-The award is under the patronage of Lisa Paus, the Federal Minister for Family Affairs.
+Since 2020, the award ceremony has taken place on KiKA as part of the show “Team Timster.”
+Media partners include KiKA, ZDF, Deutschlandfunk Kultur, and Dein SPIEGEL.

 What are the goals of TOMMI?

-TOMMI is only superficially about games; in reality, TOMMI promotes prevention and a wide range of relevant skills:
+On the surface, TOMMI is all about games, but in reality, TOMMI promotes prevention and a wide range of relevant skills: